shivanshdave/2020-432/homework/hw06/README.md

 ## Submitting the Homework

 Submit Homework 6 by sending the link of your website (and any special information you want to pass along) to Dr. Love via email with the subject line: `Homework 6: My Website` by 5 PM on 2020-05-04.

-This is an individual assignment.
+This is an individual assignment, but if you want to work together as a group to help each other get a website up and running, that would be terrific.